CharlieChenyuZhang/virtual-assistant-gpt/README.md

 This repo is an experimental project built by Charlie Chenyu Zhang hosted on AWS

+Routes you can access
+/gpt - the chatbot

 # how to run the app

 create a .env file with